bmdevx/infinium/README.md

     historyExclusions: 'system', // List of files not kept in the history folder. (comma delimited)
     debugMode: false,            // Enable Debugging in the logs

     // Optional.
-If not in config Infinium defaults to getting weather data from Carrier wunderground {
+If not in config Infinium defaults to getting weather data from Carrier. wunderground {
         apiKey: API_KEY,       // Currently requires a PWS